madguy02/RocketNode/README.md

 - [ ] Integrate Hubot to update messages to the intended channel

+### Weaknesses

+- Leaky Buffers
+- Fault intolerant
+- Not Robust at all
+- The client depends on the connection to the server

+### Thoughts on ZeroMQ

+The idea of implementing  ZeroMQ is still undecided, although according to tests, i think its good enough to solve a few of the problems or weaknesses mentioned above ( But its still TBD)

 ### Note:

 Developers are welcome to support this experimentation project, figure out the weaknesses and provide solutions for it.